anderspitman/tuplates-py/README.md

 Tale as old as time.
 I started developing a new static site.
 At first it was just a single page.
-But of course eventually I needed to add more ages and a header section with links to them, and I needed that header section on every page.
-And of course HTML doesn't havea way to
+But of course eventually I needed to add more pages and a header section with links to them, and I needed that header section on every page.
+And of course HTML doesn't have a way to
 [include another HTML file](https://css-tricks.com/the-simplest-ways-to-handle-html-includes/), because the popularity of JavaScript frameworks has slowed progress in other web APIs.

-tuplates is a simple way to template your static sites, without creating a dependency on your templating tool.
-Rather than replacing your template tags, it works by replacing lines between your template tags.
+tuplates is a simple way to template your code, without creating a dependency on your templating tool.
+Rather than replacing your template tags, it works by replacing lines between your template tags, are in single-line comments.
 This means that both your template and code live together in your files.
 When you need to make a change, you update the fragment and re-run tuplates, and it replaces the old code.
 This way you can check your actual code into source control, rather than